white-gecko/natanael.arndt.xyz/notes/semantic-web-layer-cake.md

 The *Semantic Web Layer Cake* or *Semantic Web Layer Model* is an approach to visualize and define the interplay of the components on the [Semantic Web](https://en.wikipedia.org/wiki/Semantic_Web).
 The most commonly known *layer model* probably is the [OSI model](https://en.wikipedia.org/wiki/OSI_model).
 The OSI model describes which tasks are performed in which layer and thus provides an abstraction of these tasks for the other layers.
-In this way it is not neccessary for every single application to implement the full stack.
+In this way it is not necessary for every single application to implement the full stack.
 Further it allows to make changes within one layer by keeping applications on the other layers in tact.

 Since abstraction simplifies aspects this is usually a good point for discussion.